-By far the most challenging aspect of my work comes from getting the message about dementia across to people who do not have any experience, understanding or concept of this disease.
-They may have some outdated ideas about senility, some ‘facts’ they believe that are quickly proven to be fiction, or some very dismissive ideas about how someone with dementia is not worth bothering with, but nothing that represents real life for people living with dementia or their loved ones.
+By far the most challenging aspect of my work comes from getting the message about dementia across to people who do not have any experience, understanding or concept of dementia.
+They may have some outdated ideas about 'senility', some ‘facts’ they believe that are quickly proven to be fiction, or some very dismissive ideas about how someone with dementia is not worth bothering with, but nothing that represents real life for people living with dementia or their loved ones.

-What is important in the long-term care of people with dementia is primarily personalisation, compassion and dedication.
+What is important in the long-term care and support of people with dementia is primarily personalisation, compassion and dedication.
 Personalisation because everyone is an individual and should always be recognised as such in every aspect of their life and care.
-Compassion because care without it is not care at all, and dedication because dementia is a long-term progressive and terminal disease that requires specialised understanding, continuity and commitment to excellence in caring for someone with it.
+Compassion because care without it is not care at all, and dedication because dementia is long-term, progressive and terminal, requiring specialised understanding, continuity and commitment to excellence in caring for someone with it.

 Until next time...